-This indicator tracks the number of participants that have successfully completed the training and mentorship programme as designed by the JF Partner (as outlined in the grant agreement) and have received their qualification/certificates.
-The training and mentorship programmes are expected to be strongly linked to employment opportunities for successful participants.
+This is the number of participants/beneficiaries that have successfully completed the entire training and mentorship programme as designed by the JF Partner (as outlined in the grant agreement) and have received their qualification/certificates.
+The training and mentorship programmes are expected to be strongly linked to employment opportunities for successful beneficiaries.

-Each individual is only to be counted once, upon completion of the training intervention, i.e., a participant may attend several different training courses over the project period, but can only be reported as trained once.
+Each individual is only to be counted once, upon completion of the training intervention.